4 things to know before buying a rotary saw

 When you need to cut the really hard stuff like concrete and steel, a rotary saw is the right tool; here's what to know before and after making your purchase

 We now see diversity in the types of rotary saws available for firefighting and rescue work.
-That selection includes petroleum power, two-stroke engines; electric-powered saws; electric-power with vacuum system; and electric-power with wet-cutting kit.
+That selection includes gas-powered, two-stroke engines; electric-powered saws; electric-power with vacuum system; and electric-power with wet-cutting kit.

 Rotary saws are the saw of choice when the task demands high cutting-blade speeds in order to get through materials like concrete, cinder block, asphalt, stone masonry, cast iron, aluminum … you get the picture — hard stuff.

-Once you've determined that you need to purchase a rotary saw, keep these factors in mind:
+Once you've determined that you need to purchase a rotary saw, keep these questions and notes in mind:

 - Where will it be stored on the fire apparatus?

 - How heavy can the saw be?
 A lighter saw is easier to handle if you're not too experienced.

 - How is the saw designed?
 Good ergonomics can be just as important as low weight.
 Look for low vibration levels in the handles and a slim and well-balanced saw body.

 - Any ergonomic evaluation should be conducted by personnel wearing the full personal protective equipment ensemble including SCBA.